AhmedYasserIbrahim/Class-Notes/ProgrammingLanguages/CH3/Scheme_Theoretical.md

 ## 11. Applications of Lisp, APL, and Scheme
 - **Lisp**: Commonly used in AI fields, including machine learning, natural language processing (NLP), knowledge representation, and processing speech and vision.
 - **APL**: Utilized for throwaway functions, often in mathematical and data analysis applications.
+- **Scheme**: Used in teaching introduction to programming in some universities.

 ## 12. Comparison of Imperative and Functional Languages
 - **Imperative Languages**: